FOODWISE – Nutrition Education

 COVERING WISCONSIN … free local help to renew, apply for coverage, or find financial help with health insurance.
 Covering Wisconsin … more information

-QUICK TIPS FOR FARMERS’ MARKET VENDORS IN WISCONSIN read more …
+QUICK TIPS FOR FARMERS’ MARKET VENDORS IN WISCONSIN more info for Farmers’ Market Vendors …

 UPDATE: In December 2022, a Wisconsin judge ruled that individuals may sell homemade, shelf stable foods produced in Wisconsin directly to consumers in the state.
 The ruling expands a prior exemption for baked goods to include candies and fudge, doughnuts, dried products, and more.
 Questions?
 Call the Licensing Specialists 608-224-4923.

-Preserve It Fresh, Preserve It Safe more information …
+vegetables picture Preserve It Fresh, Preserve it Safe

 Whole Grains: Good for Your Heart!